How To Best Dress Your Shape: Proportion Is The Key

 Balance is necessary for a flattering outfit.

 Not size.
 Size doesn’t matter.
-Whether a 2 or a 22, balance creates the most flattering perception.
+Whether a 2 or a 22, balance creates the most flattering shape.

-Whether your hourglass is fuller on top or bottom, or doesn’t narrow in the middle, there are fashion tricks stylists use to create a more proportionate and flattering shape.
+Whether your hourglass is fuller on top or bottom, or even if it doesn’t narrow in the middle, there are fashion tricks stylists use to create a more proportionate and flattering shape.

 Left to Right: Lafayette 148 New York Ensley Shift Dress / Lafayette 148 New York Brett Contrast Stitch Dress / Lafayette 148 New York Plus Size Ensley Sheath Dress / Lafayette 148 New York Plus Size Brett Contrast Stitch Dress